 Integration with payroll systems

-Payroll integration extends the value of automated validation:
+Payroll integration extends the value of automated validation across the whole pay cycle:

 Clean data export